What Is Multiple Sclerosis?

 - Kitchen gadgets, such as jar openers, assist with gripping and grabbing.
 Special kitchen tools, like rocker knives, can make cooking chores easier.
 Lower countertops and pull-out shelves are also helpful.
 Reaching devices can help retrieve various objects.

-- Door-knob extenders and key turners are helpful for patients who have trouble turning their wrists.
+- Door-knob extenders and key turners are helpful for people who have trouble turning their wrists.

 - Shower benches, grip bars, and raised toilet seats can make bathrooms safer and easier to use independently.

-- Patients should also make changes in their home environment.
+- Changes in the home environment are important.
 Place items within easy reach.
 Remove clutter so you can find things easier and remove loose rugs to avoid the risk for falls.
 Rearrange furniture so you can walk without obstruction.
 If you get fatigued easily, try placing extra chairs in certain spots so you can take a break while going through your daily routines.

 Body Temperature Control